You can no longer apply for a UK residence card, also called an EEA biometric residence card (BRC).

 - re-enter the country if you travel abroad

-- help prove you qualify for certain benefits and services
+- prove that you qualify for certain benefits

 If you’re not from the EU, Switzerland, Norway, Iceland or Liechtenstein

 If your residence card is expired, lost or stolen, you need to get an EU Settlement Scheme BRC to re-enter the UK before you travel abroad.